Mesaieed: Transport

 The first roads in Mesaieed were constructed in the late 1940s by Qatar Petroleum (today Qatar Energy).
 They were paved in 1955.
 The roads fell into disrepair in the 1960s, and in 1968 the government assumed responsibility for developing the road system from Mesaieed to Al Wakrah.

+In October 1970, a major government construction project was launched to connect Mesaieed to Doha with a modern highway.
+Costing 14 million Qatari riyals, the construction of Mesaieed Road was awarded to the Japanese firm Taisei.
+The completed road, approximately 45 km in length, was designed to accommodate heavy industrial traffic from the industrial area and significantly reduce travel times between Doha and Mesaieed.

-In 1977, a road system scheme was designed by William L. Perreira & Associates and work was commenced the same year by the Public Works Authority.
+In 1977, a road system scheme was designed by William L. Perreira & Associates and work was commenced by the Public Works Authority.
+The construction was completed that year, with the road system extending to both the city proper and the industrial area.

-There is a cheap public bus service from Mesaieed to Al Ghanim Bus Station in Doha within every 30 minutes.
+There is a public bus service from Mesaieed to Al Ghanim Bus Station in Doha every 30 minutes.

-Currently, the elevated Mesaieed Metro Station is under construction, having been launched during Phase 2B.
-Once completed, it will be part of Doha Metro's Red Line South.

 Infrastructure

+In the 1950s, shortly after it was established as an industrial city, Qatar Petroleum operated a hospital with 75 beds.
+There was also an active airfield in the area.
 Mesaieed opened its first government health clinic in late 1975.

-The Mesaieed Master Plan was devised in 2006 and its contents guide the city's development over a 25-year period from 2006 until 2030.
-It outlines the distribution of land for public and private infrastructure, such as power, petrochemical industries, non-petrochemical industries, residential units, green belts, shipping and waste disposal.
+The Mesaieed Master Plan was devised in 2006 and its contents guide the city's development over 25 years from 2006 until 2030.
+It outlines the distribution of land for public and private infrastructure, such as power, petrochemical industries, non-petrochemical industries, residential units, green belts, shipping, and waste disposal.

-There are five banks active in Mesaieed: Qatar Islamic Bank (QIB), Doha Bank, Qatar National Bank (QNB), Commercial Bank Qatar (CBQ) and The Hongkong and Shanghai Banking Corp (HSBC).
+There are five banks active in Mesaieed: Qatar Islamic Bank (QIB), Doha Bank, Qatar National Bank (QNB), Commercial Bank Qatar (CBQ), and The Hongkong and Shanghai Banking Corp (HSBC).
 HSBC is located inside a state-of-the-art post office (the second largest in Qatar).
 The QNB branch, established in 1974, was one of the bank's first branches inaugurated outside the confines of Doha.

 Adjacent to the shopping centre is a large souq or market known as Souq Mesaieed.
 The souq comprises both residential units and commercial spaces and occupies an area of 45,576 m2.
-As of 2021 there are over 100 businesses located in the souq, ranging from salons and laundry services to restaurant and cafes.
+As of 2021, there are over 100 businesses located in the souq, ranging from salons and laundry services to restaurants and cafes.
 Also included within the souq are 70 units of commercial offices.

 Sports

 Mesaieed Endurance Track, located in the desert, played host to the endurance riding competition in the 2006 Asian Games.
+Temporary seating for 500 spectators was erected in the desert for the tournament.
+The track comprises five loops ranging between 20 and 30 km, adding up to an overall race distance of 120 km.
 The track was also host to the 2013 CHI Al Shaqab endurance races.

 There is a sports complex in Mesaieed which hosts national sports tournaments organized by QatarEnergy.